-Figure 6.5b: Horizontal dispersion (top view)
+Figure 6.4b: Horizontal dispersion

 With optimum vertical positioning and aiming applied the loudspeaker system can be used at maximum efficiency.

-With a point source loudspeaker in this configuration the speaker is placed 2m-4m from the ground, aimed half way to two thirds of the way back from the audience area, as shown in figure 6.6.
+With a point source loudspeaker in this configuration the speaker is placed 2m-3m from the ground, aimed half way, to two thirds of the way back of the audience area, as shown in figure 6.5.
 The applied aiming reduces unwanted reflections from the ceiling and directs the highest energy concentration to the audience area requiring it most.
-This is the most desirable position for the loudspeakers in this example.

-Figure 6.6: Correct loudspeaker placement
+Figure 6.5: Correct loudspeaker placement

-A multi-point loudspeaker system in a club/bar environment can be very pleasing for the listener.
-However, it's important that the processes applied to previous examples are still implemented.
-In figure 6.7 you can see the loudspeakers have been positioned and aimed optimally.
-When deploying a multi-point loudspeaker system, extra consideration must be taken to counter unwanted room effects.
-Careful positioning and aiming of loudspeakers will minimise room effects, while maintaining even coverage throughout the audience area.
+A multi point loudspeaker system in a club/bar environment can very pleasing for the listener however it's still important that the processes applied to previous examples are still implemented.
+In figure 6.6 you can see the loudspeakers have been positioned and aimed optimally.
+When deploying a multi point loudspeaker system extra consideration must be taken to counter unwanted room effects.
+Careful positioning and aiming of loudspeakers will minimise room effects whilst maintaining even coverage throughout the audience area.

-Figure 6.7: Multi point loudspeaker arrangement
+Figure 6.6: Multi point loudspeaker arrangement